dotnet/csharpstandard/standard/statements.md

 The iteration variable corresponds to a local variable with a scope that extends over the embedded statement.
 During execution of a `foreach` statement, the iteration variable represents the collection element for which an iteration is currently being performed.
 If the iteration variable denotes a read-only variable, a compile-time error occurs if the embedded statement attempts to modify it (via assignment or the `++` and `--` operators) or pass it as a `ref` or `out` parameter.

-In the following, for brevity, `IEnumerable`, `IEnumerator`, `IEnumerable<T>` and `IEnumerator<T>` refer to the corresponding types in the namespaces `System.Collections` and `System.Collections.Generic`.
+In the following, for brevity, `IEnumerable` and `IEnumerator` refer to the corresponding types in the namespace `System.Collections`, and `IEnumerable<T>`,  `IEnumerator<T>`, and `IAsyncEnumerator<T>` refer to the corresponding types in the namespace `System.Collections.Generic`.

 The compile-time processing of a `foreach` statement first determines the ***collection type***, ***enumerator type*** and ***iteration type*** of the expression.
 This determination proceeds as follows:

 - If the type `X` of *expression* is an array type then there is an implicit reference conversion from X to the `IEnumerable` interface (since `System.Array` implements this interface).
 The collection type is the `IEnumerable` interface, the enumerator type is the `IEnumerator` interface and the iteration type is the element type of the array type `X`.
 - If the type `X` of *expression* is `dynamic` then there is an implicit conversion from *expression* to the `IEnumerable` interface ([§10.2.10](conversions.md#10210-implicit-dynamic-conversions)).
 The collection type is the `IEnumerable` interface and the enumerator type is the `IEnumerator` interface.
 If the `var` identifier is given as the *local_variable_type* then the iteration type is `dynamic`, otherwise it is `object`.
 - Otherwise, determine whether the type `X` has an appropriate `GetEnumerator` method:
-  - Perform member lookup on the type `X` with identifier `GetEnumerator` and no type arguments.
+  - Perform member lookup on the type `X` with identifier `GetEnumerator` (`GetAsyncEnumerator` for async streams) and no type arguments.
 If the member lookup does not produce a match, or it produces an ambiguity, or produces a match that is not a method group, check for an enumerable interface as described below.
 It is recommended that a warning be issued if member lookup produces anything except a method group or no match.
   - Perform overload resolution using the resulting method group and an empty argument list.
 If overload resolution results in no applicable methods, results in an ambiguity, or results in a single best method but that method is either static or not public, check for an enumerable interface as described below.
 It is recommended that a warning be issued if overload resolution produces anything except an unambiguous public instance method or no applicable methods.
-  - If the return type `E` of the `GetEnumerator` method is not a class, struct or interface type, an error is produced and no further steps are taken.
+  - If the return type `E` of the `GetEnumerator` (`GetAsyncEnumerator` for async streams) method is not a class, struct or interface type, an error is produced and no further steps are taken.
   - Member lookup is performed on `E` with the identifier `Current` and no type arguments.
 If the member lookup produces no match, the result is an error, or the result is anything except a public instance property that permits reading, an error is produced and no further steps are taken.
-  - Member lookup is performed on `E` with the identifier `MoveNext` and no type arguments.
+  - Member lookup is performed on `E` with the identifier `MoveNext` (`MoveNextAsync` for async streams) and no type arguments.
 If the member lookup produces no match, the result is an error, or the result is anything except a method group, an error is produced and no further steps are taken.
   - Overload resolution is performed on the method group with an empty argument list.
-If overload resolution results in no applicable methods, results in an ambiguity, or results in a single best method but that method is either static or not public, or its return type is not `bool`, an error is produced and no further steps are taken.
+If overload resolution results in no applicable methods, results in an ambiguity, or results in a single best method but that method is either static or not public, or its return type is not `bool`, an error is produced, and no further steps are taken.
   - The collection type is `X`, the enumerator type is `E`, and the iteration type is the type of the `Current` property.
 The `Current` property may include the `ref` modifier, in which case, the expression returned is a *variable_reference* ([§9.5](variables.md#95-variable-references)) that is optionally read-only.
 - Otherwise, check for an enumerable interface:
-  - If among all the types `Tᵢ` for which there is an implicit conversion from `X` to `IEnumerable<Tᵢ>`, there is a unique type `T` such that `T` is not `dynamic` and for all the other `Tᵢ` there is an implicit conversion from `IEnumerable<T>` to `IEnumerable<Tᵢ>`, then the collection type is the interface `IEnumerable<T>`, the enumerator type is the interface `IEnumerator<T>`, and the iteration type is `T`.
+  - If among all the types `Tᵢ` for which there is an implicit conversion from `X` to `IEnumerable<Tᵢ>`, there is a unique type `T` such that `T` is not `dynamic` and for all the other `Tᵢ` there is an implicit conversion from `IEnumerable<T>` to `IEnumerable<Tᵢ>` (`IAsyncEnumerable<T>` to `IAsyncEnumerable<Tᵢ>` for async streams), then the collection type is the interface `IEnumerable<T>` (`IAsyncEnumerable<T>` for async streams), the enumerator type is the interface `IEnumerator<T>` (`IAsyncEnumerator<T>` for async streams), and the iteration type is `T`.
   - Otherwise, if there is more than one such type `T`, then an error is produced and no further steps are taken.
   - Otherwise, if there is an implicit conversion from `X` to the `System.Collections.IEnumerable` interface, then the collection type is this interface, the enumerator type is the interface `System.Collections.IEnumerator`, and the iteration type is `object`.
-  - Otherwise, an error is produced and no further steps are taken.
+  - Otherwise, an error is produced, and no further steps are taken.

 The above steps, if successful, unambiguously produce a collection type `C`, enumerator type `E` and iteration type `T`, `ref T`, or `ref readonly T`.
 A `foreach` statement of the form